Wayne Huizenga, who built his fortune from trash, dies at 80

 The Marlins won the 1997 World Series, and the Panthers reached the Stanley Cup Finals in 1996, but Huizenga's beloved Dolphins never reached a Super Bowl while he owned the team.

-"If I have one disappointment, the disappointment would be that we did not bring a championship home," Huizenga said shortly after he sold the Dolphins to New York real estate billionaire Stephen Ross.
+"If I have one disappointment, the disappointment would be that we did not bring a championship home," Huizenga said shortly after he sold the Dolphins to Ross.
 "It's something we failed to do."

+Huizenga earned an almost cultlike following among business investors who watched him build Blockbuster Entertainment into the leading video rental chain by snapping up competitors.

 But his popularity plummeted when he ordered the roster dismantled after that season.
 He was frustrated by poor attendance and his failure to swing a deal for a new ballpark built with taxpayer money.